The National Disability Insurance Scheme (NDIS)

-Capacity building allows the NDIS to save money, become sustainable and allow more Australians to access funding while increasing an individual’s independence, self-worth and overall quality of life.
+Capacity building allows the NDIS to save money, become sustainable and allow more Australians to participate in NDIS funded activities while increasing an individual’s independence, self-worth and overall quality of life.

 Experience is, however, showing it is not working entirely to plan.